- Create a client for the website so that it can resolve flags.

 Create Variants

 The two variants you want to create for the header redesign are black with size 14, and blue with size 16.
-To do that, follow these steps.Enter values for the default style
+To do that, follow these steps.Click + Create variant and name it default-style

-black as the value for color, and 14 as the value for size.Use the Flag
+black as the value for color, and 14 as the value for size.Click Save

 When resolving a flag into a value, you specify a default value.
 This default value applies if a user doesn’t match or isn’t assigned by a rule.
 The following sections show how to integrate the Confidence SDKs and set the default value for ourheader-redesign flag to color green and size 10.